jrich71/python-challenge-1/README.md

 ## Menu Ordering System

+Include a note in the README section of your repo specifying code source and its location within your repo

 This python program is for an interactive ordering system from a food truck menu.
-The code is structured to carry out multiple aspects of a food order.
+The code [located here](https://github.com/jrich71/python-challenge-1/blob/main/menu.py) is structured to carry out multiple aspects of a food order.
 Those aspects are the following:

 * Welcome the user to the Food Truck
 * Present the Menu Options